1. Who we are and principles

 7. Links to other websites

-8. Usage of social media buttons
+8. Usage of social media functions

-The OFE website has integrated social media buttons to allow you to share a web page on popular social media sites.
+The OFE website may use integrated social media buttons to allow you to share a web page on popular social media sites.
 These buttons are configured in such a way that they are not active before they have been clicked by you.
 This means that no personal data is being processed before you explicitly interact with those buttons by clicking them.

 Using social media buttons is completely optional while using the OFE website, but when they are being used, personal data may be processed by these third party social media platforms.
 After having clicked such a button the personal data processing is happening outside the control of OFE and under the control of the respective social media platform.
 We do not process or store any data in relation to this activity.